c0rx/c0rx.github.io/_gtfobins/bitb.md

 ---
 description: |
-  .
-Alternatively, they could choose an attractive address and content that may lure victims — such as shopping deals, job opportunities, or news a user might want to comment on.
+  They could choose an attractive address and content that may lure victims — such as shopping deals, job opportunities, or news a user might want to comment on.
 The criminals set things up so that visitors need to sign in if they want to buy something, comment, or access other features that interest them.
 Then the malefactors add buttons that supposedly permit logging in through the legitimate services they want